tesaunders/tesaunders.github.io/content/notes/genealogy/guide.md

 You won't need to include every piece of metadata in your citations or bibliographies, but it's still best to record everything you can so you don't need to come back and repeat your work later on.
 There are many ways of styling your citations or bibliographies, but the important thing is to pick a style and be consistent.

-### Organsising your research with software
+### Use family tree software

-The need to structure your family history as a branching tree, along with the need to store lots of information associated with sources, and cite these using a consistent style, are some of the compelling reasons to use genealogical software.
+If you're serious about family history then you'll want to start using family tree software to structure your tree, organise your sources and media, and generate citations and reference lists in a consistent style.
+There are many free and paid options available.

-I use [RootsMagic](https://www.rootsmagic.com/) which is genealogical software developed by a company in the United States.
+I use [RootsMagic](https://www.rootsmagic.com/) which is developed by a company in the United States.
 It costs US$40 as a one-off payment.
-I chose RM because it has a fairly long history, is actively developed, has a good forum with an active community, contained all the features I was looking for, and was sold for a one-off payment rather than an ongoing subscription.
-I deliberately chose an "offline" option over an online tree service, as these tend to be subscription-based (or they monetise your data), and I wanted the security of working on my local machine only.
-I also chose not to subscribe to Ancestry.com, for similar reasons, although this seems to be a popular option.
-There are other good family tree programs out there, and some are free.
+I chose RM because it has a long history, is actively developed, has a good forum with an active community, contained all the features I was looking for, and was sold for a one-off payment rather than an ongoing subscription.
+I deliberately chose an "offline" option over an online tree service to maintain control over my data and to avoid subscription fees.
 Each family tree program has its own quirks and is designed to be used in a certain way.
 Rootsmagic is no exception.
 When deciding on software, take a look to see how thorough the documentation or user manual is.
 Rootsmagic provides good documentation and video guides.

-While basic tasks can be picked up pretty quickly, it will take you a long time to understand all of the features offered by your family tree program, and probably even longer still to understand how to incorporate these features into your workflow (the basic steps you follow when researching and assembling family tree information).
+See my separate notes on [family tree software]() for an outline of the conventions and workflow I use.

 ## 5. Search civil records first